in-sympathy/Waveshare_UPS_Hat_B_Monitor/README.md

 A customised fork of a Python code example for monitoring UPS Hat (B) from Waveshare and performing power consumption optimisation and safe shutdown.

 I added an ability to not only monitor how much battery you have left, but also:
-1) Making sure you have a safe shutdown
+1) Making sure you have a safe shutdown.

-2) Cancelling a shutdown if you plug your Pi before the scheduled power off time
+2) Cancelling a shutdown if you plug your Pi before the scheduled power off time.

-3) Stopping qbittorrent-nox whenever Pi switches to batteries
+3) Stopping qbittorrent-nox whenever Pi switches to batteries.

-4) Starting qbittorrent-nox again when Pi is charging and has 90% battery or more
+4) Starting qbittorrent-nox again when Pi is charging and has 90% battery or more.

 To start using it:

-1) Check https://alertzy.app for details on setting up their awesome push notifications service prior to running the script
+1) Check https://alertzy.app for details on setting up their awesome push notifications service prior to running the script.

 2) Clone the repository and initially run "./ups_monitor_launcher.sh" on a Pi itself with a connected display.
 VNC can be used, but SSH can not.
 Be warned - otherwise your $DISPLAY and $XAUTHORITY won't be correctly identified by launcher shell script.